drerichards/code-challenge/README.md

 ## Pre-interview Technical Challenge
 ### **Repository push access will close after 11:59pm Jan 28**

-Thank you for applying for our pilot software engineer development program!
-This challenge will be the focus of the technical conversation we'll have during your interview.
-It consists of two parts:

 * [A development challenge](#the-challenge)
 * [A few technical questions](#technical-questions)

-Please clone this repo on your machine and make a branch named **{yourname}-pilot-interview** containing:

-1. Your application code
-2. An APP_README.md file detailing the key architectural and UX decisions you made (including language(s), frameworks, and paradigms you utilized/implemented and why) as well as instructions for running and using the app.

-You'll be walking us through your code and running app during the technical part of your interview, so this will help you prepare.
-It's encouraged to start fleshing this out prior to even coding––we care first and foremost about your thoughtful approach, then clean and clear code, then a working app, then a fine looking UI.

-## The Challenge

-Zomato has a [public API](https://developers.zomato.com/api#headline1) that you can use to get restaurant information, including restaurant details, reviews, and menu information.

-As an example, [https://developers.zomato.com/api/v2.1/cuisines?city_id=280](https://developers.zomato.com/api/v2.1/cuisines?city_id=280) returns a list of all cuisines that can be found in New York City restaurants.

-The API requires you authenticate using a `user_key` which you can instantly [generate for free](https://developers.zomato.com/api#headline2).

-The task is to create an application that presents the data from at least two endpoints.
-For example, an app that lists all sushi restaurants in New York City (using the `/search` [endpoint](https://developers.zomato.com/api/v2.1/search?entity_id=280&entity_type=city&cuisines=177&sort=cost&order=asc)), and upon clicking on a restaurant takes you to a detail page that includes its info and reviews (using the `/reviews` endpoint).

-### Platform Choice

-You can create the application as either a web application or a mobile application in any of the following languages or platforms

-- .NET (Full Framework or Core), PHP, Ruby, Python and/or JavaScript for web applications
-- iOS, Android or Windows Mobile for mobile applications

-### Task requirements

-Feel free to spend as much or as little time on the exercise as you like as long as the following requirements have been met.

-- Please complete the user story below.
-- Your code should compile and run in one step.
-- Feel free to use whatever frameworks / libraries / packages you like.

 #### Extra credit
 - include tests